gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 The icicleers were famous for their clannishness and contrariness.
-You couldn't have a wedding in Forecastle without tubs of flavored ice---the icicleers would stand outside the banquet hall banging on their buckets and shouting insults if anyone tried.
+You couldn't have a wedding in Forecastle without tubs of flavored ice—the icicleers would stand outside the banquet hall banging on their buckets and shouting insults if anyone tried.
 When people said, "It was as quiet as Sweet Icicle Street," they were describing a shouting match.